-A family run business specialising in the design, manufacture and installation of structural timber frame.
+A privately run business specialising in the design, manufacture and installation of structural timber frame.
 Since 1982, we have been providing high-quality timber frame solutions.

 The physical operations of building or landscaping, as well as other associated activities such as demolition and site clearance, are all included in the building construction process.
 Be it timber frame construction or brick and block construction, which are the most popular in this industry, the aforementioned activities are present.

 When building a property, it is important to consider its method of construction, as this could affect the overall costs.
 On this basis, we have put this article together to answer the question on which is more expensive, putting into consideration all they each entail, including their pros and possible cons.

 Timber frame construction through a timber frame construction company makes use of external and internal stud walls, floor joists, and roof trusses.
 These materials are prefabricated to form the superstructure, which is a full structural frame that carries the vertical and horizontal loads to the foundations.
 Prior to this, the structural design must be first considered, to ascertain the structure the frame will take for the construction.

 Here at Structural Timber Frame, being a timber frame construction company, we pride ourselves on the abilities of our in-house timber frame designers.
 They are here to collaborate with you to build a timber engineering solution that is both simple to construct and structurally solid.
 We create clear plans using our 40 years of industry experience and knowledge, as well as the latest design tools, to provide you with a visual depiction of what the structure will look like.

 With this structural visualisation, we go on to manufacture the timber frame, regardless of the design’s complexity to an extremely high quality.
 Our external wall panels are from 89mm to 195mm thick, with a height that is up to 3m high and a length of 4.8m.
 We also pre-insulate external wall panels with rigid insulation boards to meet the requirements of any specification.